China urges U.S. not to withdraw from nuclear treaty with Russia

 The agreement officially expires in early 2021 but can be extended by another five years if both Washington and Moscow agree.
 However, Russian officials have accused the United States of inventing a pretext to end the treaty, allowing them to develop new weapons.

-China’s foreign ministry said it was not in favor of drawing up a multilateral arms control agreement to replace the Intermediate-Range Treaty, saying the issues were too complicated and that existing agreements should instead be maintained and implemented.
+China’s foreign ministry said it was not in favour of drawing up a multilateral arms control agreement to replace the Intermediate-Range Treaty, saying the issues were too complicated and that existing agreements should instead be maintained and implemented.
+(Reporting by David Stanway; Editing by Joseph Radford)